tweag/nickel/doc/manual/contracts.md

 strange fact that a custom contract must return a value, instead of just returning e.g. a boolean to indicate success or failure.
 A contract could even simply return `null`, as failure is handled separately by aborting.
-Moreover, the contracts we have written so fare always returned the original unmodified value upon success, which doesn't sound very useful: after all, the caller and the interpreter already had access to this value to begin with.
+Moreover, the contracts we have written so far always returned the original unmodified value upon success, which doesn't sound very useful: after all, the caller and the interpreter already had access to this value to begin with.